 Sexual violence can take on many different forms, from rape to threats.
 Lack of consent is a critical factor in any sex assault.
 Persons who engage in sexual conduct because of force, threats of force, or coercion have not consented to contact.
 Below are the John Carroll University definitions for types of sexual violence and consent.
 Please keep in mind that each state and university has different definitions for sexual violence.

 - Consent once given, may be withdrawn.
-If one partner initially offers words or actions that indicate consent, that partner may withdraw consent by indicating by word or action that consent has been discontinued.
+If one partner initially offers words or actions that indicate consent, that partner may withdraw consent by indicating with words or actions that consent has been discontinued.

-Capacity for Consent: Consent can only be given by those with capacity to consent.
+- Consent can only be given by those with capacity to consent.
+Minors younger than16 do not have the capacity to consent to sexual activity.
+For adults, capacity to consent is on a case by case basis.
 Mentally disabled persons and physically incapacitated persons may not have the capacity to give consent.
-One may temporarily have a substantial impairment as a result of mental illness, unconsciousness, or as a result of alcohol or other drug consumption.
+One may be incapacitated temporarily as a result of mental illness, unconsciousness, or as a result of alcohol or other drug consumption.

 For more information on the Interpersonal Violence policy and procedures at John Carroll, please click here to review the Community Standards Manual.